ArtLiathain/Lora_Report/Lora_report.typ

 $ W.x + Δ W.x = W.x + Λ_b B Λ_d A x $

-- A and B:  Are randomly generated low rank matrixes of sizes m \* r and r \* n which multiply to create the W.x matrix.
+- A and B:  Are randomly generated low rank matrices of sizes m \* r and r \* n which multiply to create the W.x matrix.

-- Λ_b and  Λ_d: Are diagonal matrixes which are used to scale the A and B matrices.
+- Λ_b and  Λ_d: Are diagonal matrices which are used to scale the A and B matrices.
 They are of sizes m \* m and r \* r.

 Unlike traditional Lora, Vera only learns the scaling diagonal matrix values.
 This severely reduces the number of required parameters going from *r(m + n)* to only *m + r*.
 This significant decrease in learnable parameters does come at a slight decrease of accuracy but the sheer amount of trainable parameters decreased merits this method as a clear innovation on LoRa.